 FUN FACTS ABOUT SNOWY OWLS

 - Snowy owls are large white and black flecked birds that live in the cold Arctic regions.
+See our Biomes of the World.

 - They mostly eat rodents and water birds.